 Trauma to the spine resulting from a car accident can lead to significant injuries, including herniated discs.
 A disc herniation in the neck or back can have long-term health issues for accident victims.

-Stress to the spine in a car accident can cause significant injuries.
-Back injuries are some of the most common injuries victims sustain in an accident, and the resulting treatment and rehabilitation can be strenuous and time consuming.
+Back injuries are some of the most common injuries victims sustain in an accident.
+Medical and rehabilitative treatment for a herniated disc can be strenuous and time consuming, not to mention expensive.

 Before a disc herniates, it may be classified as a bulging disc.
 This happens when a weakened or deteriorated disc swells outside its normal jurisdiction.
 As the disc moves, the inner jelly-like structure balloons toward the weakest point in the hard outer casing.

 Bulging discs may also place pressure on nearby nerves, which can lead to discomfort or severe pain.
 Generally, bulging discs develop over time.
 A car accident may cause a long-term injury that affects the spine and eventually causes a bulging disc.

 - Leg pain, sciatica, weakness in the toes, numbness: This is a signal of a herniated disc in the lumbar spine (lower back) area.

 - Nerve pain in the chest/abdomen, difficulty walking or balance: This is a signal of a herniated disc in the thoracic spine (mid-back) area.